sowcow/blog/content/posts/killers-of-the-flower-moon.md

 Abstracting away from described events overall I perceive it as a spicy picture.
 The secret sauce here is uncommon truths.

+Overall American indigenous impression is new to me.
+That scene about storm is said to be a bit of actual culture there and I find the idea interesting.
 At moments I had far-eastern at points middle-eastern impression.
-Overall American indigenous impression is new to me.
-That scene about storm is said to be a bit of actual culture there.

 Of course movie features strong shots and imagery.
 And it is the sneaky shots that out of context public would not consider to be strong that do it.